 It’s NICE to be NICE.
 Of course it is – we probably need a bit more kindness in the world.
 We’re all so busy going about our day, that we often don’t take opportunities to help others.
 But let’s be kind to people because they need our kindness.
 Not because of their gender.
-That older gentleman on the tube, for example, give him a seat, because (as I proved) standing on a moving train is tricky enough for us young ‘uns, never mind someone with a bad back/arthritis/less energy.
+That older gentleman on the tube, for example, give him a seat, because standing on a moving train is tricky enough, never mind having a bad back/arthritis/less energy.
 That woman on crutches – let her walk through the door before you, because she might find it harder to navigate through than most.
 That older lady with heavy bags at the train station – or that lady with a buggy, two kids and a suitcase – help them down the steps because you can tell they’re genuinely struggling.

 But don’t help them because of their gender.